Sexual Harassment Assault Response and Prevention (SHARP)

 • Provides commanders with the essential resources, education, and training they need to succeed in bringing an end to sexual harassment and sexual assault in the Army.

 The Army has instituted two reporting options for reporting sexual assault: Restricted and Unrestricted Reporting.
 An unrestricted report will prompt an official investigation.
 A restricted report will not prompt an official investigation unless the victim discloses the information to the commander.
-In that case, the report will remain restricted, but an investigation will be prompted.
+In that case, the report will remain restricted, but an independent investigation will be initiated.

 • Medical treatment